-The number of ordinary shares that will be outstanding after this offering is based on excludes:

-ordinary shares outstanding as of December 31, 2020 and excludes:
+The number of ordinary shares that will be outstanding after this offering is based on 66,788,156 ordinary shares outstanding as of March 31, 2021 and excludes:

-ordinary shares issuable upon the exercise of options and RSUs outstanding under our equity incentive plans as of December 31, 2020, at a weighted average exercise price of \$ per ordinary share;

-- ordinary shares reserved for future issuance under our 2021 Plan, plus any future increases in the number of shares of ordinary shares reserved for issuance thereunder, as more fully described in the section titled "Management-Equity incentive plans"; and - ordinary shares reserved for issuance under our ESPP, plus any future increases in the number of ordinary shares reserved for issuance thereunder, as more fully described in the section titled "Management-Equity incentive plans."
+- 11,439,769 ordinary shares issuable upon the exercise of options and RSUs outstanding under our equity incentive plans as of March 31, 2021 at a weighted average exercise price of \$2.22 per ordinary share; - 1,495,783 shares of ordinary shares reserved for future issuance under our 2021 Plan, as well as any future increases, including annual automatic evergreen increases, in the number of shares of ordinary shares reserved for issuance thereunder, and any shares underlying share awards outstanding under our 2012 Plan, that expire or are repurchased, forfeited, canceled, or withheld, as more fully described in the section titled "Management-Equity incentive plans"; and - 2,000,000 ordinary shares reserved for issuance under our ESPP, plus any future increases in the number of ordinary shares reserved for issuance thereunder, as more fully described in the section titled "Management-Equity incentive plans."

 To the extent that any outstanding options or RSUs are exercised or settled, respectively, or new options or RSUs are issued under our share-based compensation plans, or that we issue additional shares in the future, there will be further dilution to investors participating in this offering.
-If all outstanding options and RSUs under our equity plans as of December 31, 2020 were exercised or settled, respectively, then our existing shareholders, including the holders of these options and RSUs, would own %, and our new investors would own %, of the total number of shares outstanding following the closing of this offering.
+If all outstanding options and RSUs under our equity plans as of March 31, 2021 were exercised or settled, respectively, then our existing shareholders, including the holders of these options and RSUs, would own 91.3%, and our investors purchasing ordinary shares in this offering would own 8.7%, of the total number of shares outstanding following the closing of this offering.